jaspector

 County page states staff review construction plans, issue building permits, and inspect work in progress to ensure code compliance.

+Not all construction work requires a permit in unincorporated Linn County, OR.
 The following work is generally exempt: Oregon BCD exempt-work categories for one- and two-family dwellings; Exempt work can still require land-use, floodplain, wildfire, erosion, or septic-related approvals.
+When in doubt, confirm with the local building department before starting work.